danielharada/HtmlFileGenerator/README.md

 HtmlFileGenerator
 =================

 GUI to write HTML content, or pick from content saved to a database, then write that content to a file.
+Written in Python.

+HTMLGnerationGUI.py will run the GUI and make calls to sqliteAccessors.py and textGridDialog.py, which provide connections to the database and a dialog pop-up to display and select the content stored in the database, respectively.

 Prompt: